 The system of transaction processes every dollar that flows through the store.
 Payments represent about 60 percent of Vori’s revenue, with support for EBT, WIC, HSA and FSA, each requiring complex, state-by-state integrations.

-Every additional store on Vori makes every other store on Vori smarter.
-A strategic pricing move that works for owners in Sacramento shows up as a recommendation in Tampa the next morning.
+Every additional store on Vori makes the others smarter.
+A strategic pricing move that works for owners in Sacramento shows up the next morning as a recommendation in Tampa.

 By the end of 2026, the work that today eats a store owner’s nights and weekends – counting inventory, calling in orders, hand-keying price changes, reconciling invoices against deliveries – will run on its own.